ChaseElander/ENGL460-Project/Scenes.md

 ## 1 loose railing

 You step into the balcony and immediately notice that the railing is loose.
 It looks like someone aggressively hit it.
 Perhaps that was what the noise was.
-You step foward to [[examine the railing -> fall to your death]] more closely...
+You step forward to [[examine the railing -> fall to your death]] more closely...

 ## fall to your death

+You touch the railing to discover that it is actually looser than it appeared.
+However, it is too late you fall over and plummet to your death.

 ## 1 Back to bedroom